 Help celebrate National Ag Day

 The council designates the week within which it falls as National Ag Week.
-This important time to celebrate agriculture began Sunday and runs through Saturday.
+This important time to celebrate agriculture begins today and runs through Saturday.

 One goal of Ag Day is to recognize the contribution agriculture makes in the lives of all of us.
 The council sponsors and encourages programs during Ag Week that help Americans understand: